shymaasaed/Todo-List-nodejs/README.md

 ---

-## ✅ Project Status

-* ✅ CI/CD pipeline tested and working
-* ✅ EC2 deployment confirmed
-* ✅ Docker image builds and runs correctly
-* ✅ Watchtower successfully performs auto-update
+## 🚀 Deployment Summary:
+## The CI/CD pipeline has been fully tested, with successful deployment to EC2.
+The Docker image builds and runs without issues, and Watchtower is actively handling automatic updates.

 ---